 Now it would be gone.
 Yes, it would be replaced by something far better, but it represented the end of my journey to acquire a Ford GT.
 Like that great line from the movie Swingers about missing the pain.
 “I don’t know,” I told the salesman.
 “I’ve been wanting this car for so long I’m not sure how to deal with actually getting it.”
 Then after a short pause I added, “But I’ll probably figure it out.”

 Then I opened the door, slid behind the wheel and started the Ford GT up.
 The odometer showed 7 miles, and I still remember when it turned over 10 miles on my way home that afternoon, my mind thinking, “Another ending — no more single digits on the odo.”
 I stopped at my in-laws house first.
 They were used to seeing me in all kinds of crazy cars because of my job as an automotive journalist.
 I specifically told them, “This one is mine.
 It’s not going away in a week” — which is the standard press vehicle loan period.
 I also told them, “Don’t call Stacie before I get home.
 I want to surprise her.”

 When I got home I left the car in the driveway, went inside through the front door, and told my wife I needed her help in the garage.
 We walked down together and I hit the button on the garage door opener.
-It slid up to reveal a Midnight Blue 2005 Ford GT facing us.
-She jumped a little bit before blurting out, “You got your car!”
+The garage door slid up to reveal a Midnight Blue 2005 Ford GT facing us.
+My wife jumped a little bit before blurting out, “You got your car!”